We gather to inspire spiritual growth, to care for each other and our community, to seek truth and act for justice in

 Tombaugh Gallery, named after the Discoverer of Pluto, Clyde Tombaugh, opened in 2000 and is a popular venue for artists in Las Cruces.
 We have launched a Virtual Gallery to showcase the artists who would have had their exhibits in the gallery this fall and into the spring.

 - The Church has cancelled All Face-to-Face Events until September 2021

 We will maintain a closed campus.
 All activities will be suspended, except via on-line platforms, to protect all persons’ health and well-being.
 We appreciate your continued support of our congregation and its ministries during this unusual and trying time.

 Tombaugh Window Mural

 The Tombaugh Window is now covered with plywood because of the damage from rocks thrown at it.
-Until we have a permanent way to protect the window, our youth have just completed a wonderful mural on the plywood, which had been previously painted a neutral color.
+Until we have a permanent way to protect the window, our youth have just completed a wonderful mural on the plywood.

 or Gallery@uuchurchlc.org or call the church at 522-7281.